Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 Adding cubed ham to a blue pot of brown jug soup.

-Continue to cook over medium heat stirring continuously until the cheese melts and the soup is smooth.
+Continue to cook over medium-low heat, stirring continuously until the cheese melts and the soup is smooth.

 Ham and cheese in a pot of brown jug cheese soup.